confluenza/confluenza/CONTRIBUTING.md

 This is a Gatsby Theme - the core of Confluenza and only direct dependency for any other sites wanting to use Confluenza navigation capability.
 It is published as `@confluenza/gatsby-theme-confluenza`.

-Because a Gatsby theme is also a fully functional Gatsby site, any changes in the gatsby-theme-confluenza can be easily validated by simply running:
+Gatsby theme is also a fully functional Gatsby site, and so it should be possible to validate changes in the `gatsby-theme-confluenza` by simply running:

 ```bash
 $ yarn workspace @confluenza/gatsby-theme-confluenza develop
 ```

+And it was, before we added the `mdx` configuration option.
+In order to support theme configuration options, the `gatsby-config.js` file needs to export a function.
+Unfortunately, this makes it impossible to ran `$ yarn workspace @confluenza/gatsby-theme-confluenza develop`.
+Of course, you can still validate the theme through the `homepage` workspace that uses the `@confluenza/gatsby-theme-confluenza` theme, but if you still would like to run the theme as a standalone Gatsby site, just make sure that you change the theme's `gatsby-config.js` in such a way that it does not export a function but a plain object.

-And, even more, you do not need to create a dummy test data or create test pages.
+When running `gatsby-theme-confluenza` as a standalone Gatsby site, you do not need to create any dummy test data or create test pages.
 Because our repository is a monorepo, gatsby-theme-confluenza has access to any other document published in the `homepage` workspace.
 In other words, the only difference between running `yarn workspace @confluenza/gatsby-theme-confluenza develop` and `yarn workspace homepage develop` (realize that `homepage` uses the Confluenza theme), is the index page.

 ### homepage